The Very Beginning

 "Staring it is then."
 Andrew shrugged, not really caring too much.

-All those glorious thoughts of staying on the straight and narrow, of keeping his head on training, on studying, on his perfect future, went right out the window when two boys approached her, flanking her on either side of the console.
+All those glorious thoughts of staying on the straight and narrow, of keeping his head on training, on studying, on his perfect future, went right out the window.
+When two boys approached her, flanking her on either side of the console.
 Instantly his hackles were up as she began to bow nervously, blushing and stuttering as the boys began to laugh snidely at her.
-He was on his feet and in motion as tears of humiliation were forming in her wide blue eyes.
-She sought to escape them, ducking her head, about to dart away, only to slam into his chest.
+He was on his feet and in motion, as tears of humiliation were forming in her wide blue eyes.
+She sought to escape them, ducking her head, about to dart away, only to slam right into his chest.

 "Oh...
 Gomen."
 She mumbled from the dull yellow linoleum floor, rubbing her forehead ruefully.

 "Sorry about that."
 He cringed in remorse, bending down to gather her up by her hands and help her stand.

 The two boys that had bullied her off her game were avidly ignoring them both as Darien shot them heated glares.